The Master's in Speech Language Pathology (SLP) program is approximately two years.

 Admission to the SLP program is on a selective basis.
 A personal interview and a writing sample may be requested.

 A maximum of 12 credits may be transferred from an accredited graduate program.
 The acceptance of courses is at the program's discretion.
-Please see the School of Health Sciences Bulletin for further information on transfer credits.
+Please see the School of Health Sciences Bulletin in the Students section of the website for further information on transfer credits.

 Questions?
 Contact us.